-Jenelle Evans’ Twitter ‘Launch’ Blasted, Horrified Reaction Gifs Pour In
+Jenelle Evans’ Twitter ‘Launch’ Blasted, Horrified Reaction GIFs Pour In

 As fans of the star will know, JE Cosmetics has been building up to its launch via its Instagram account, although the brand’s following still sits at a relatively modest 36,000 followers.

 Fans have been responding to Jenelle’s tweet today.
 It doesn’t look like the star’s followers were too impressed.
-Many replies came in as memes: they included Britney Spears shaking her head, plus other reaction gifs that are known to be used to voice disapproval, shock, or horror.
-A gif showed America’s Got Talent judge Simon Cowell in one of his notorious moments.
+Many replies came in the form of memes — they included Britney Spears shaking her head, plus other reaction GIFs that are known to be used to voice disapproval, shock, or horror.
+A GIF showed America’s Got Talent judge Simon Cowell in one of his notorious moments.

-“It’s a no from me,” was the caption alongside a picture of the Brit shaking his head with shocked-looking eyes.
+“It’s a no from me,” read the caption alongside a picture of the Brit shaking his head with shocked-looking eyes.

-Likewise featured in reaction gif form was Avengers actor Robert Downey Jr. His facial expression expressed an element of horror.
+Likewise featured in reaction GIF form was Avengers actor Robert Downey Jr. His facial expression expressed an element of horror.

-Comments also came in.
+Comments also came in from multiple users.

 “No thanks.
 Strong pass – even if it’s free,” one user wrote.

-“Were any animals harmed…oh wait,” another wrote.
+“Were any animals harmed…oh wait,” another quipped.

-This comment likely pertains to Jenelle and husband David Eason’s recent headline-making.
+This comment likely pertains to Jenelle and husband David Eason’s recent controversy.
 Earlier this year, Eason allegedly shot and killed the family’s dog Nugget.
-Following the scandal, both Jenelle and David lost (and eventually regained) custody of their three children.
+Following the scandal, both Jenelle and David lost — and eventually regained — custody of their three children.
 Jenelle was, however, fired from the MTV franchise following the alleged incident.

 Other users seemed out to question the validity of the products being launched.